First Avenue (Manhattan): Description

 First Avenue passes through a variety of neighborhoods.

 Starting in the south at Houston Street, First Avenue passes through the East Village, once a predominantly German and Jewish neighborhood, now a gentrified area populated mostly by hipsters and yuppies.
 First Avenue then runs by two large urban development projects, Stuyvesant Town and Peter Cooper Village, two middle-income housing developments that sit on what used to be the Gashouse District, an industrial area.
 These fill the east side of the avenue from 14th to 23rd Streets.
-The avenue is very wide in this segment, and is separated by a median.
-The New York Veterans Affairs Medical Center, the Bellevue Hospital, and NYU Medical Center fill the blocks from there to 34th Street.
-Between 42nd and 47th streets, the avenue runs past United Nations Headquarters.
+The avenue is very wide in this segment, and includes an access road along the east side of the street.

+The New York Veterans Affairs Medical Center, the Bellevue Hospital, and NYU Langone Health fill the blocks from there to 34th Street.
+In this section, First Avenue is also known as "Bedpan Alley" (a play on "Tin Pan Alley") because of the large number of hospitals located nearby.
+Between 42nd and 48th streets, the avenue runs past United Nations Headquarters.
 Here a local bypass, United Nations Plaza, splits from the main road, which runs through the First Avenue Tunnel, rejoining the local street at 49th Street.

-Crossing under the Queensboro Bridge and entering the Upper East Side, First Avenue runs through a number of residential areas.
+Crossing under the Queensboro Bridge through a 90 ft Guastavino tile arch, First Avenue enters the Upper East Side and runs through a number of residential areas.
 It serves as one of the main shopping streets of the Yorkville neighborhood, historically a working class German and Hungarian neighborhood, today a wealthy enclave of upper-class residents.
-In this district, First Avenue is also known as "Bedpan Alley" (a play on "Tin Pan Alley") because of the large number of hospitals located nearby.
+Another concentration of hospitals is located in the area between First Avenue and the FDR Drive from 62nd to 72nd streets, which is also locally referred to as "Bedpan Alley."

 Crossing 96th Street, First Avenue runs through Spanish Harlem, a historically Puerto Rican neighborhood.
 Before Puerto Rican migration in the 1950s, much of this district was populated by Italians and known as "Italian Harlem".
 First Avenue in Italian Harlem was the site of a major open-air pushcart market in the late 19th and early 20th centuries.
 There is still a small Italian enclave in the Pleasant Valley district of East Harlem, between 114th and 120th Streets.
 The northern reaches of First Avenue, north of roughly 110th Street have also seen a significant increase in Mexican residents.

 First Avenue then connects to the Willis Avenue Bridge, which crosses the Harlem River at 125th Street and connects to Willis Avenue in the Bronx.
+A separate segment of First Avenue runs southbound from 127th to 125th streets, and accommodates traffic from Exit 19 of the northbound Harlem River Drive destined to East Harlem.

 Transportation

-The M15/M15+ Select Bus runs on the one-way pair of First and Second Avenue between 125th Street and Houston Street.
-The northbound M9 runs on it between 20th Street and 29th Street, terminating at Bellevue Hospital at 26th Street.
-The M31, M50, M57, M86+ Select Bus and M116 serve First Avenue for short segments.
+The primary First Avenue server is the M15/M15 Select Bus Service.
+It runs uptown from Houston Street to East 126th Street, while downtown buses use the parallel Second Avenue.

+Other bus routes include the following: